gopi-suvanam/scribbler-website/index.md

 ![JSNB Screenshot](JSNB Screenshot.png)
 - Easy to use javascript experimentation tool.
 - Runs without backend (node.js/npm/pip install/ngnix etc etc).
-- Can be loaded from the web (i.e. behind a webserver) or from the file system (certain features like WebRTC might require a server)
+- Can be loaded from the web (i.e. behind a webserver) or from the file system.
 - UI is similar/close to Jupyter Notebook (for the sake familiarity for python developers).
 - Has a minimalistic UI to put focus on user generated code/content.
 - It is light-weight as it uses minimal external libraries for styling.
 - Comes pre-loaded with Plotly, D3 and DI-Libs for power usage.
-More libaries/modules can be easily loaded using load_script or import_module functions.

 ### Usecases
 Scribbler can be used for: